shaheennabi/Generative-AI-Practices-and-Mini-Projects/README.md

-# Generative AI Experiments & Mini-Projects..
+# Generative AI Experiments & Mini-Projects.

 ### Discussions box is open, you can ask anything & i will accept any pull request feel free to contribute (you can later use these projects in your resume etc)